Table of Contents

 8 Benefits of Transcribing and Captioning Online Video

-This short brief explores the top 8 reasons why video transcription and captioning are beneficial for both your organization and your viewers.
+This short brief explores the top 8 reasons why video transcription and closed captioning are beneficial for both your organization and your viewers.

 US and International Accessibility Laws

 This page covers US federal accessibility laws, US state accessibility laws, and international accessibility laws.
 It also breaks down accessibility laws by industry.